capawesome-team/capacitor-firebase/README.md

 ## Features

-Capacitor Firebase is a collection of Capacitor plugins that make it easier for you to use Firebase in your Capacitor project.
+Capacitor Firebase is a collection of Capacitor plugins that make it easier for you to use [Firebase](https://firebase.google.com/) in your Capacitor project.[^1]

 - 🔋 Supports **Android, iOS and the Web**
 - ⚡️ **Capacitor 4** support